pic

 Hepatitis B

-Hepatitis B services offered in Waldorf, MD
+Hepatitis B services offered in Waldorf and Oxon Hill, MD

 Hepatitis B is one of the most common liver infections worldwide, affecting more than 800,000 Americans.
 There’s no cure for chronic hepatitis B, but various treatments can relieve symptoms and prevent you from spreading the infection to others.
 At GI Associates of Maryland in Waldorf, Maryland, the team of experienced gastroenterologists specializes in diagnosing and treating hepatitis B. Call the GI Associates of Maryland office today to schedule a hepatitis B consultation, or book your appointment online.